Dinesh-Karthikeyan/Final-Completed-Flask-Calculator/README.md

 - You need python pre installed in your system.

 # Instructions:
-- Download this repositry in your system.
+- Download this zip file and extract it in your system.
 - Navigate to the inside of calculator folder in your cmd prompt or powershell.
 - Type 'venv/scripts/activate' in your powershell or cmd prompt.
 - After you activating venv, type "python app.py" in your powershell or cmd prompt.